efinrin-nla-efinrin-wewe

 Our Position at Tewe Tegbo

-While one Nigerian academic source (ACEPRD, University of Jos) has referred to Ocimum basilicum as “efinrin wewe,” this appears to be the only formal instance of such naming, and it does not reflect the broader Yoruba cultural or herbal consensus.
+While one Nigerian academic source (ACEPRD, University of Jos) has referred to “efinrin wewe” as Sweet basil, this appears to be the only formal instance of such naming, and it does not reflect the broader Yoruba cultural or herbal consensus.

 What’s Next from Us